 2. Use Meditation to Alert Yourself to Habits

 Do you bite your nails?
 Or jitter your leg?
-Or do something all the time you wish you wouldn't do?
+Or do something all the time you wish you wouldn’t do?
 Meditation can help you fix that.
 And not by putting pressure on yourself and getting critical when you find yourself biting again.
 How?
 You can use meditation to phase out habitual behaviours.
-Next time you catch yourself doing whatever you're trying to stop, stop and take a deep breath.
+Next time you catch yourself doing whatever you’re trying to stop, stop and take a deep breath.
 Take three if you can.
-You'll start noticing when you engage in your bad habit more and be able to cease it more efficiently.
-After you've finished with your three breaths, think about which one made you feel better.
+You’ll start noticing when you engage in your bad habit more and be able to cease it more efficiently.
+After you’ve finished with your three breaths, think about which one made you feel better.
 The breaths washing through and nourishing your body or your bad habit?
 Then, if you have a second, think about what led you to engage in that bad habit this time.
 Was it a stressful meeting or an unhelpful conversation?
 A loud sound?
-Noticing is the first step to everything when it comes to meditation and self-awareness.
-As time goes on, you'll notice your habit faster and be able to replace it with breaths.
-The goal of this practice is to quit your habit altogether and reward your body with breath when you'd usually habitually engage.
+Noticing is the first step in everything related to meditation and self-awareness.
+As time goes on, you’ll see your habit more quickly and be able to replace it with breaths.
+The goal of this practice is to quit your habit altogether and reward your body with breath when you’d usually engage in the habit.
+Eliminating clutter is important for reducing stress in a meditation room, so consider tidying up your space before starting your practice.
+Visual or auditory elements, such as bright lights or background noise, can distract you from your meditation, so try to minimise these factors to maintain focus.

 3. Understand the Main Goal

 Too many people try meditation and give up because they think they're not good at it.
 They can't stop thinking and are distracted by random thoughts.
-They think the goal of meditation is to have an undistracted, silent mind for however long they plan.
+They believe the goal of meditation is to achieve an undistracted, silent mind for as long as they plan.
 But it's not, at least not for a very long time.
-The goal of meditation, in the first year or first few years, is to notice your distractions quicker.
+The goal of meditation, in the first year or the first few years, is to notice your distractions more quickly.
 You're training your mind to concentrate on one thing.
-Just because another thought entered your mind, doesn't mean you've failed or you have to start over.
+Just because another thought entered your mind doesn't mean you've failed or that you have to start over.
 It means you need to acknowledge that your mind has drifted and moved back towards meditation.
-In the beginning, you may spend 2/3 of the meditation distracted by a random thought.
+Initially, you may spend two-thirds of the meditation distracted by a random thought.
 That's fine!
 What matters is how quickly and gently you return to your concentration.
 Don't get mad at yourself if you see thoughts scrolling through your mind; notice that they're there and re-focus.
-It's going to take time and work - but you'll find a blank mind.
+It's going to take time and work, but you'll find a blank mind.

 4. Do it Daily